karenpayneoregon/windows-forms-csharp/SqlServerProject/readme.md

 - Before running this project, create the database followed by running `SQL Scripts\script.sql`
 - Why not add directly to the DataGridView new row?
 So to keep focus on the add operation and validation all in one method.
+- Delete operation is a `soft delete`, not a `hard delete`, minor changes to make a hard delete although in the full database there is a `foreign key constraint` which will raise an exception for a hard delete.

 ![img](assets/sqlOperations.png)